-However, this relationship ended 1981, when Decca Arkas denied selling their electronic remote-controlled course repeater to EMRI, forcing them to develop their own.
+In 1981, the relations to Decca Arkas ended when they denied selling their electronic remote-controlled course repeater to EMRI, which was forced to develop its own.

-From that point on, EMRI became a company which was free to supply the entire maritime industry.
+From that point on, EMRI became free to supply the entire maritime industry.

 EMRI sold around 20 custom made autopilots during this decade and was not a significant market challenge to anyone.
 However, business progressed in 1989 when the North Sea Shipyard decided to use EMRI´s analogue autopilots as standard.
 It was also around that time EMRI developed their first microprocessor product - the SEM1000 Autopilot.